riteessshh/Ryu-Telegram-AI-chatbot/README.md

 ## Features

 - **Multi-model AI chat**: Switch between Gemma, Deepseek, Mistral, Nvidia Llama, Qwen models.
+Use `/setmodel` to see and select available models interactively.
 - **Tone switching**: `/settone <tone>` (sarcastic, friendly, professional, concise, motivational, humorous, default)
 - **Discussion mode**: `/discussion` — get a combined answer from all models.
 - **Document analysis**: Send a PDF or DOCX and get an AI summary.